rz0718/rz0718.github.io/_posts/notes/2024-10-05-making-of-manager.md

 ---
-title: "Book Notes: The Making of a Manager"
+title: "The Making of a Manager"
 categories:
   - notes
 tags: